kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

      still in an available state, the API-initiated eviction can be used to respect PodDisruptionBudgets.

-The end goal of an EvictionRequest is for a pod to be terminated by one of the responders, or by an API-initiated eviction triggered by the imperative eviction responder controller.
+The end goal of an EvictionRequest + Eviction is for a pod to be terminated by one of the responders, or by an API-initiated eviction triggered by the imperative eviction responder controller.
 Usually this will also coincide with the deletion of the pod (evict or delete call).
 In some scenarios, the pod may only be terminated (e.g. by a remote call) if the pod `restartPolicy` allows it, to preserve the pod data for further processing or debugging.

-The responder should observe EvictionRequest cancellations.
+The responder should observe Eviction cancellations.
 See [EvictionRequest Cancellation Examples](#evictionrequest-cancellation-examples) for details.

-We should discourage the creation of preventive EvictionRequests, so that they do not end up as another PDB.
+We should discourage the creation of preventive EvictionRequests and Evictions, so that they do not end up as another PDB.
 So we should design the API appropriately and also not allow behaviors that do not conform to the eviction request contract.

 For more details see the [Design Details](#design-details) section.